-Appirio’s solutions experts develop small- to large-scale solutions, depending on customer needs.
+Appirio experts develop small- to large-scale solutions, depending on customer needs.
 However, solutions that work for the same functionality are not similar in quality.
-There are various aspects to developing a code, aside than just making it work.
-In the end, it’s about making it work in the right manner.
+There are various aspects to developing code, aside from just making it function.
+In the end, it’s about making it work right.

-Also, good quality code should be easily managed (easy to understand and modify by other developers), while also being robust and secure from various vulnerabilities and exploits.
+Quality code should be easily managed (easy to understand and modify by other developers), while also being robust and secure from various vulnerabilities and exploits.
 This rings especially true within Salesforce, where we have a lot of governing limitations.
-This is where Code Review stands in a project lifecycle, to ensure the quality of deliverables to the client.
+This is where code review stands in a project lifecycle, to ensure the quality of deliverables to the client.

-So, let's have a look at the various aspects of code review to gain a better understanding on this topic.
+So, let's have a look at the various aspects of code review to gain a better understanding of this topic.

-- To find and fix errors while spotting performance issues throughout the code development process.
+- Helps find and fix errors and spot performance issues throughout the code development process.

-- To maintain a level of consistency in design and implementation.
+- Maintains a level of consistency in design and implementation.

-- To identify common errors and share them with the team, thereby reducing rework and promoting understanding of the codebase across teams.
+- Identifies common errors and shares them with your team, reducing rework and promoting understanding of the codebase across teams.

 - Reduces the testing turnaround time.

 Key elements of code review

 - When: When developers have finished the task and marked it as ready for review.